pymeasure/leco-protocol/control_protocol.md

 #### Socket Configuration

 Each {ref}`Coordinator <components.md#coordinator>` shall offer one {ref}`ROUTER<appendix.md#router-sockets>` socket, bound to an address.
-The address consists of a host (this can be the host name, an IP address of the device, or "\*" for all IP addresses of the device) and a port number, for example `*:12345` for all IP addresses and the port `12345`.
+The address consists of a host (this can be the host name, an IP address of the device, or "\*" for all IP addresses of the device) and a port number, for example `*:12345` for all IP addresses at the port `12345`.

 {ref}`Components <components.md#components>` shall have one DEALER socket connecting to one Coordinator's ROUTER socket.